-2) Charities should spend no more than $25 to raise $100.
+2) A charity should spend no more than $25 to raise $100.

-Contact your favorite charities to find out if they provide the specific types of aid that you would like to fund, e.g., emergency shelters, food and water, health care, psychological trauma counseling, etc...
+Contact your favorite charities to find out if they provide the specific types of aid that you would like to fund, e.g., emergency shelters, food and water, health care, psychological trauma counseling, etc.

-People need to be on guard concerning the surge of solicitations related to any highly publicized crisis.
+- Be on guard for a surge of solicitations related to any highly publicized crisis.
 There will be fraudulent charity solicitations, some involving websites and email links attempting to steal your credit card information for identity theft or insert malware on your computer.
-Only give to legitimate charities with a track record of being able to help people in need.

-Social media will include many fake victims.
-Do not donate to unknown individuals that purport to need aid that post on Facebook, Craigslist, Indiegogo, etc...
-These are likely to be fraudsters, who may even be from another country and out of reach of our US regulatory system.
-Even if they are legitimate victims they may receive an unfairly large amount of aid.
+- Social media will include many fake victims.
+Do not donate to unknown individuals purporting to need aid that post on Facebook, GoFundMe, etc. These may be fraudsters, and even if they are legitimate victims, they may receive an unfairly large amount of aid.

 SEND A CHECK, NOT GOODS

-The best way to help is by sending a check.
-Cash donations enable charities to buy the most needed types of food, medicine, clothing, shelter materials and other supplies.
+The best way to help is by sending a check or donating securely by credit card.
+Such cash donations enable charities to buy the most needed types of food, medicine, clothing, shelter materials, and other supplies.
 By buying relief products locally or regionally, charities can reduce shipping costs and more rapidly deliver assistance.
 Before sending any goods, first contact the charity to find out if they are appropriate and if it will be cost effective to distribute them.
-For example, after a tsunami in the Pacific, boxes of donated winter coats, scarves and fuzzy hats, completely useless items in tsunami-stricken nations with tropical climates, were sent to these nations.
+For example, after a tsunami in the Pacific, boxes of donated winter coats, scarves and fuzzy hats, completely useless items in tsunami-stricken nations with tropical climates, were sent.